-They also ensure our minds, hearts and efforts are in alignment.
+They also ensure our minds, hearts, and efforts are in alignment.
 When this alignment occurs, that’s where determination adjoins discretionary effort and true market attraction is created.

-For us, creating joy and beauty and meaning are directly related to our business.
+For us, creating joy and beauty and meaning is directly related to our business.
 We certainly want to be profitable and vibrant.
 But the success of our business cannot be separated from the work of our souls.
 Asking these kinds of questions reconnects us to this central idea daily.